Why is it that just before my birthday, the

 Kind, thoughtful friends who belong on

 your Mother Board do not put pressure on each other to impress one another.
-Friends name your eight-year-old vehicle
+True friends name your eight-year-old vehicle

 Penelope and cheer when she only needs brake pads instead of a total overhaul